-1. A petition for admission stating the following:

-- place of residence and office address; - the date(s) when and court(s) where previously admitted; - whether the applicant has ever been held in contempt of court, censured, suspended or disbarred by any court and, if so, the facts and circumstances connected therewith; - whether the applicant has ever been convicted of a crime, either a felony or misdemeanor, and, if so, the facts and circumstances connected therewith; and - that the applicant is familiar with the provisions of the Judicial Code (Title 28 U.S.C.), which pertain to the jurisdiction of, and practice in, the United States District Courts; the Federal Rules of Civil Procedure and the Federal Rules of Evidence for the District Courts; the Federal Rules of Criminal Procedure for the District Courts; the Local Rules of the District Court for the Northern District of New York; and the New York Rules of Professional Conduct.
+- 1. A petition for admission stating the following: - place of residence and office address; - the date(s) when and court(s) where previously admitted; - whether the applicant has ever been - o convicted of a felony or misdemeanor; - held in contempt of court, disbarred, suspended, censured, sanctioned, or otherwise disciplined by any Federal, State or Local Court or attorney disciplinary authority; and/or - o resigned from the bar of any jurisdiction while a professional misconduct investigation was pending;

+and if so, the facts and circumstances connected therewith; and

+• that the applicant is familiar with the provisions of the Judicial Code (Title 28 U.S.C.), which pertain to the jurisdiction of, and practice in, the United States District Courts; the Federal Rules of Civil Procedure and the Federal Rules of Evidence for the District Courts; the Federal Rules of Criminal Procedure for the District Courts; the Local Rules of the District Court for the Northern District of New York; and the New York Rules of Professional Conduct.
 The applicant shall further affirm faithful adherence to these Rules and responsibilities.